 Important: Hand contact with the rotating rotor blades inside the discharge chute is the most common cause of injury associated with snowthrowers.
 Never use your hand to clean out the discharge chute.

 To clear the chute:

-- Ensure that the engine is in the Off position. - Wait 10 seconds to be sure the rotor blades have stopped rotating. - Always use a clean-out tool, not your hands.
+- Shut off the engine! - Wait 10 seconds to ensure that the rotor blades have stopped rotating. - Always use a clean-out tool, not your hands.